 There are many subtypes within the spectrum of ME/CFS, which means that a management plan must be developed for each person with the condition.
 Applying a particular treatment for one subtype can be very damaging to another subtype.
 An individual management plan must be developed for each person with ME/CFS.

-Symptoms of ME/CFS
+Symptoms of chronic fatigue syndrome

 The main feature of ME/CFS is a type of exhaustion known as post-exertional malaise, ‘crash’ or ‘payback’.
+This means having flu-like symptoms after exercise and not having enough energy for daily activities.

 Research shows that people with ME/CFS have a different physiological response to activity or exercise from other people.
 This includes abnormal exhaustion after any form of exertion, and a worsening of other symptoms.
 The response may be delayed, perhaps after 24 hours.
-Depending on the amount and type of exertion, it may result in post-exertional malaise for a few days, or serious relapses lasting weeks, months or even years.
+Depending on the amount and type of exercise, it may result in post-exertional malaise for a few days, or serious relapses lasting weeks, months or even years.

 People with ME/CFS find that activities they once took for granted take an enormous toll on their health.
 For example, a short stroll, coffee with a friend, getting their child ready for school or catching the train to work, which caused no fatigue before, is followed by unusual tiredness that takes longer than usual to go away.